Major Mark Knight

 Narcotics Task Force

 The NTF is housed with the Drug Enforcement Administration and the Maryland State Police at the DEA’s Hagerstown Office and works closely with Hagerstown’s Street Crime Unit.
-This pooling of investigative resources benefits each investigative unit with increased manpower, less duplication of effort, and by coordinating the targeting of drug offenders.
+This pooling of investigative resources benefits each investigative unit with increased manpower, less duplication of effort, and coordination of the targeting of drug offenders.
 Some of the NTF agents are also federally deputized members of the DEA, which gives these local agents enforcement powers anywhere in the United States.
 This has been very beneficial since drug violators frequently move through the tri-state area.